Income Tax Slab Rate for F.Y. 2023-24 / F.Y. 2024-25

-New Tax Rates for FY 2023-24 (AY 2024-25)
+Income Tax Slab Rate for FY 2023-24 (AY 2024-25)

-New Income Tax Regime – Budget 2023
+Tax Slab under New Tax Regime – Budget 2023

 Income range | Income tax rate |